 For GCSE, AS, A level and Project qualifications only, we will also refer, where it has been identified by the appellant, the details of the alleged marking or moderation error to a senior examiner or moderator for further review and response.
 That senior examiner or moderator will not have had any involvement in the original marking or moderation of the component.

 We will acknowledge each letter of appeal within two working days of receipt, at which point, we will provide further written guidance on the Pearson appeals process.
-We will send a letter, summarising the results of the initial appeals investigation, normally within 5 calendar weeks of receipt of the letter of appeal.
-In the event that the appeals office is unable to complete its enquiries within 25 days, we will advise the centre of the likely extent of any delay.
+We will send a letter, summarising the results of the initial appeals investigation, normally within 6 calendar weeks of receipt of the letter of appeal.
+In the event that the appeals office is unable to complete its enquiries within 6 calendar weeks, we will advise the centre of the likely extent of any delay.

 If, following the initial investigation, a centre remains dissatisfied with our response, the head of centre may request the opportunity to present the case in person to an appeals panel which is made up of people who are wholly independent of Pearson.